TheFern2/Python_Packaging_Series/A Basic Package.md

 # Part 2 A Basic Package
-In part 1 we've talked about what packages are, and while that was a nice intro.
+In the previous article we've talked about what packages are, and while that was a nice intro.
 I'd rather show you how to build one, we won't get to crazy with it, just enough to show you the basics.

 ## Barebones structure